sultanofficial717/SmartNews-Analytics-ML-Based-Article-Clustering/README.md

 - **ML Pipelines**: Building a robust training and inference workflow.
 - **Web Deployment**: Serving an ML model via a Flask API and UI.

+> **Note on Data**: Unlike many tutorials that use pre-cleaned datasets (like Kaggle or 20 Newsgroups), this project uses **real-world, raw data** that was manually scraped from various news sources.
+This demonstrates the challenges and reality of working with custom datasets in a professional environment.

 ---

 ## 🌟 Key Features

+*   **Custom Scraped Dataset**: Built on a unique collection of articles covering Business, Crime, Medical, Politics, Religion, Sports, and Technology.
 *   **Multi-Algorithm Support**: Switch between K-Means, Hierarchical, and DBSCAN clustering.
 *   **Advanced NLP Pipeline**: Includes text cleaning, stopword removal, stemming, and TF-IDF vectorization.
 *   **Hybrid Feature Extraction**: Supports both traditional **TF-IDF** and modern **LLM Embeddings** (via OpenRouter/Mistral).